“I’ll never print anything from you.” – Monterey Herald’s Royal Calkins

 We chatted for a while about newspapers losing readers until the Herald’s City Editor, Joe Livernois joined us (the City Editor has responsibility for all local stories).

 Hmmm, while I don’t want to put the Herald out of business (they’re doing a bang up job of that themselves), I wonder if we should all get together and pursue a class action suit against the Herald for failing to stop Calkin’s systematic, false, public and spiteful attacks?
 I suspect a jury would easily find his attacks fill the criteria of defamation and “malice aforethought.”
+At the very least Calkins is guilty of Journalistic Malpractice.

 The earlier version of this story inexplicably referred to the Herald Publisher and President as “Eric Orme.”
 His correct name is Gary Omernick.